zkpassport/zkpassport-docs/docs/api.md

 ): QueryBuilder
 ```

-Verifies if a numeric field is within a range (inclusive start, exclusive end).
+Verifies if a numeric field is within a range (inclusive start and end).

 Currently supported for: